How to build a wood fired pottery kiln books

 235 pages about the history and the development of kilns, up to modern kilns.
 Fuels and burners.
 Combustion.
 Refractory material.
 Firing techniques and theory.
 Kiln and constructions.
 Measurements.
 Best practice.
 Safety.
 And much more.

 What you don’t get in this book are potters & artists, photos of artwork, glazes, or clay recipes.
 In other words a serious textbook about building kilns.
 A technical book for the hardcore builder.
 I can easily recommend it to everyone searching for in-depth know-how.
-There exists a version 2 of this book with a photo of a kiln on the front cover, it’s both rare and expensive on the secondhand market.
+There exists a version 2 of this book with a third photo on the front cover, possible this is a reprint of the book and not an updated version.

 books alternative kilns ian gregory